 To get into the Park you should get a permit, the price of which will depend on the activity you are going to participate in (climbing, long trek, short trek).
 This working paper must be done personally, as a government rule.
 That is why each passenger should go to the Park’s office with his or her own passport.

-The guide will assist you with the payment of the permit, and with the working paper.
+The guide will assist you with the payment of the permit and the working paper.

 Transfer Mendoza / Puente del Inca / Mendoza